-Faculty/Staff Orientation
+Faculty/Staff Training

-All faculty and staff who will teach or work on GT faculty-led study abroad programs should attend one of the orientations presented by OIE in conjunction with the Office of the Dean of Students, Director of Education Abroad and Vice Provost for Faculty Advocacy and Conflict Resolution.
+All faculty, staff, and student assistants who will teach or work on GT faculty-led study abroad programs must complete the training presented by OIE in conjunction with the Office of the Dean of Students, the Director of International Risk, Safety, & Security, the Director of Education Abroad and Vice Provost for Faculty Advocacy and Conflict Resolution.
 The orientation consists primarily of a panel with representatives from each of these areas.
-Each person on the panel makes a brief presentation and then answers questions (in the past, this Q & A has taken up most of orientation).
-These trainings are recorded and all supplemental training materials are available online at https://ea.oie.gatech.edu/study-abroad-faculty-and-staff-training-resources.
+These trainings are recorded, and all supplemental training materials are available online at https://ea.oie.gatech.edu/study-abroad-faculty-and-staff-training-resources.